derak/umbrella-reporting-api-tools/README.md

 ## Get a list of identities by category type
 You can change the category type that you want to get identities for by editing the `SearchCatagory` parameter in the `config` file.

-The example below will searh for all identities with requests to the `File Storage` category
+The example below will searh for all identities with requests to the `File Storage` category:
 ```
 [SearchOptions]
 SearchCatagory = File Storage